NLP-Discourse-SoochowU/rst_dp2019/README.md

 <b>-- General Information</b>
 ```
-   1. This RST-style discourse parser produces discourse tree structure on full-text level, given a raw text.
+   1. This is an RST-style text-level discourse parser that produces discourse
+      rhetorical trees in a bottom-up mode.
-   2. This work explores the interal node representation learning with respect to tree depth.
-As shown in Figure 3,
+   2. This study explores the representation learning of non-leaf tree nodes.
-   this work finds that our model prefers state transition information and the principle component of text spans when
+      -- As shown in Figure 3, we find that our model prefers state transition
+      information and the principle component of text spans when the EDU number
-   EDU number of text span grows larger (a deeper tree).
+      of text span grows (i.e., a deeper tree).
-   As shown in Figure 4, this work also finds that with better representation (automatic information flow
+      -- As shown in Figure 4, this work also finds that with better representation
-   incorporation), the proposed parser obtains better performance for upper-layer tree nodes.
+      (automatic information flow incorporation), the proposed parser obtains better
+      performance on upper-layer nodes.
 ```
 ![Image text](https://github.com/NLP-Discourse-SoochowU/rst_dp2019/blob/master/data/img/fg.png)